Personnel Subarea Groupings in SAP HR Time Management

 Click on save button and save the details.

-Group Personnel Subareas for work schedules
+Group Personnel Subareas for Work Schedules in SAP HR

 Work Schedules specifies the number of working days and hours for a specific period of time.
 Here you group personnel area and personnel subareas according to the daily work schedules.
 So you need to define separately group personnel subareas for work schedules.